sevora/ramble/README.md

 # Ramble
 ## Overview
-Ramble is a lightweight Twitter Clone structured in a simple, manageable, and extendable style.
+Ramble is a social media applicaion structured in a manageable, and extendable style.
 I made this primarily for a university project in our Computer Science Course and the goal is to be able to write a CRUD-application utilizing a SQL database management system.
 As this is a small project, user account creation is infinite and does not require any third-party identity verification.
 For production purposes, that must be revised.
 However, under a local development environment and as a university project, it focuses on providing a clean, functional, and efficient implementation integrating these powerful web and database technologies.
+The updates around October 2024 aim to add more functionalities such as media upload and a mobile client written with Dart and Flutter.

 ## Scope and Limitations
 ### Features